nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 1. If event list is empty:

-       The event list is empty
+       The event list is empty.

 1. If student list is empty:

        There is no existing student list.

+1. If attendance list under an event is empty: *Message may be different*

+       No attendance list under this event.

 1. If performance list under an event is empty:

-       No performance list under this event
+       No performance list under this event.
        _________________________________________________________________________________________________
        | index     |  Name of Student                                   |  Result                      |
        |___________|____________________________________________________|______________________________|